scott19th/Cafe-Data-Analyses/README.md

 These projects include:

-**Sankey Diagram** - The company needed a better understanding of the flows of capital through the business.
+**Sankey Diagram** - Moak_Coffee_Sankey.PY Script

+The company needed a better understanding of the flows of capital through the business.
 I used Python script and the plolty library to create to create a visulisation of the companies Cost of Sales.
 This involved linking 17 Values accross 13 source nodes and 9 target nodes.
 I used a custom colour pallet to match company brand colours.

-**Popular Products** - The company was able to view best selling departments and products data for each store however it was only able to be viewed one store at a time and onlt in .csv format which did not give a dynamic visual representation of the data.
+**Popular Products** - Multi_Sunburst.PY Script

+The company was able to view best selling departments and products data for each store however it was only able to be viewed one store at a time and onlt in .csv format which did not give a dynamic visual representation of the data.
 I created a directory to house the .csv exports.
 Using Python I created a list of the .csv files and then iterated over them to create a plotly sunburst chart for each store.
 The name of the file was used to create the chart title and zero sale products are automatically stripped out.

 **Automation of Order Sheets** - Using python to create an engineering soloution to automate the manual process of exporting, sorting online sales orders into both a bakery bake list and drivers delivery sheets.